EnjoyPet/Enjoy/README.md

 To adopt a pet, navigate to the adoption section of the website and follow the instructions provided.
 You can also contact other users through the pseudo-social network for assistance and advice.

 3. **Is the training course available for all types of pets?**
-No, right now the training course is planning to be only for dogs, and in the future, for cats.
+No, right now the basic training course is planning to be only for dogs, and in the future, for cats.

 4. **How can I contribute to the project?**
 Right now, you can't contribute because this project is for learning purposes, so we can't accept your help.
 But thank you anyway.